-- Full rollout of a new My Life Assessment tool in line with eligibility criteria for social care support with 404 full My Life Assessments carried out during 2021/22. - 10,519 hours of homecare delivered to 1,425 West Dunbartonshire residents as at March 2022 to support them to live as independently as possible in their own homes. - 75% of people on the Palliative Care Register supported to die at home or in a homely setting. - A series of 'What Matters To You?' conversations to help improve services for people with a learning disability. - The development of a new Self-Directed Support Policy. - Programmes of training delivered within Justice Services covering assessment tools and Trauma Informed Practice. - 80.6% of people with a Community Payback Order attending an induction session within 5 working days of sentence: a significant improvement on 65% in the previous year. - Ongoing negotiations with the National Caledonian Team by Justice Services to bring both Caledonian group work and the 1-1 programme to West Dunbartonshire.
+- Full rollout of a new My Life Assessment tool in line with eligibility criteria for social care support. - A series of 'What Matters To You?' conversations to help improve services for people with a learning disability. - The development of a new Self-Directed Support Policy. - Programmes of training delivered within Justice Services covering assessment tools and Trauma Informed Practice. - Ongoing negotiations with the National Caledonian Team by Justice Services to bring both Caledonian group work and the 1-1 programme to West Dunbartonshire.